"How does this work?"

 What is the code doing?
 Why create a class on the fly?
 Or why generate modules without typing it all out in the code?

-An article tells you to set a configuration option but it’s not clear why.
+A blog article tells you to set a configuration option but it’s not clear why.
 Or documentation tells you to subclass some constant but what does that do?
 And how can you get your ideas working?

 Diving into the source code to see how it’s put together is often a last resort.
 Sometimes it’s helpful, but sometimes it appears to be a mess of